Microbeads

 There is growing international pressure for companies to ensure that their products are not only safe for their customers to use but also safe for the environment that their products may ultimately end up in.

 The scrub products containing plastic pollute by the nature of their design.
-There is no way that the producers can ensure the product they manufacture (and profit from) will not pollute the environment.
+There is no way that the producers can ensure the product they manufacture (and profit from) will not pollute the environment unless they do not contain plastic ingredients.